Naturalism / Physicalism / Materialism

 I suppose all of physics is just applied math, but the difference is that math pertaining to subatomic particles is not purported to be the source of all of reality, so there is still room for the math merely to be the mathematics relating experiences / instrument readings / observations to other experiences / instrument readings / observations, whereas superstrings’ intendment of being an explanation for all of reality is untenable because only equations and quantities leave no room for quality in order to give rise to substance, qualia or, in turn, experience.

 You can break reality into smaller and smaller parts, and you’ll never get a satisfying answer, because it’s all just (relatively) meaningless information, and because there’s always the recurring question of “what are these even smaller parts made of?”
 Even more generally, asking “why is the universe the way it is” will never yield a satisfying answer from science because, no matter how deeply you explore the mechanics of the universe and discover why it is the way it is, there is always the question of why the universe is such that that answer is the case..

-Reductionists will never be truly satisfied with a reductionistic answer, because it lacks any kind of true meaning; it’s just information.
+Reductionists will never be truly satisfied with a reductionistic answer, because it lacks any kind of true meaning or substance; it’s just information.
 The only kind of discovered monad that would be satisfying to such an individual would be something found inside—some kind of feeling or emotional object?
 A past decision buried deep in one’s ever-existing soul?
 But the very methodology of scientific reduction (or scientific anything) precludes a discovery even remotely of that nature.